ishaan26/config_files/README.md

   - compton(tryone) cnofig
   - rofi config
 - .zshrc files for all four systems
-  - zshrc is from oh-my-zsh and include plugins:
+  - zshrc is from oh-my-zsh and includes the following plugins:
   - powerlevel9k
   - zsh-systax-highlighting
 - aliases files for mac, linux and termux (for WSL the alias file of linux can be used)